Luke-Sheltraw/cse15l-lab-reports/lab-report-1-week-2.md

 ![Example of running the command](images/shortcuts.png)

-This is what that would look like running a Java file that prints out the phrase "Hello, World!".
+This is what such a command would look like running a Java file that prints out the phrase "Hello, World!".
 Note that this file is run from the remote server, *not* the local client.